Self-realization IN YOGA

 Find your balance and your place in the world, and with this, develop peace, serenity, strength and determination.

-This course covers the entire content of the Bhagavad-gita, the most important text on yoga, spoken by Krishna some 5100 years ago.
+The Bhagavad-gita course covers the entire content of the Bhagavad-gita, the most important text on yoga, spoken by Krishna some 5100 years ago.

 ABOUT THE CLASSES